Miltonly/Streets/Stemman Place

 How fast do homes sell on Stemman Place?

-Homes on Stemman Place typically find buyers within a few months, with recent sales averaging around 78 days on market.
-That is slightly faster than the Willmott townhouse average.
+Homes on Stemman Place typically find buyers within a few months, with a typical marketing period around 78 days.
+This is consistent with the broader Willmott market, where townhomes move at a measured pace.

 What kinds of homes are on Stemman Place?